-Police: 7 shot, 1 fatally, in latest Baltimore shooting
+8 shot, 1 fatally, in latest Baltimore shooting, police say

 The Baltimore Sun reported that bullet casings were found scattered on the ground near grills, and a table still had items on it that appeared to be left from a cookout.
 Police officers could be seen after the shooting placing small orange evidence markers on the ground, just feet from a barber shop.

-Meanwhile, authorities said they would be seeking to interview witnesses who were present during the shooting.
+Meanwhile, Harrison said authorities were seeking witnesses among the many present Sunday as they begin to try to piece together details of what happened.

 Baltimore has been plagued by drug-fueled violence for decades and it has long been considered one of the nation’s most violent big cities.
-But the corrosive impact of the drug trade and a sea of illegal guns continue to spawn a depressing recurrence of tit-for-tat turf wars and retaliatory attacks in swaths of the city, particularly in the deeply disenfranchised areas of West Baltimore.
+The corrosive impact of the drug trade and a sea of illegal guns continue to spawn a depressing recurrence of tit-for-tat turf wars and retaliatory attacks in swaths of the city, particularly in the deeply disenfranchised areas of West Baltimore.

 While city leaders continue a perennial quest to remake the city in the eyes of potential investors and visitors, Baltimore has been in the throes of a worrying increase of violent crime since 2015, when the homicide rate spiked after the city’s worst rioting in decades following the death of young black man in police custody.